 General indoor navigation, autonomous robot guidance, factory automation, smart home.

-Even if they wanted to, typical Wi-Fi (or similar) 802.11 radios would be unable to detect-and-avoid the deployed wideband and UWB devices whose maximum transmit level of -41.3 dBm/MHz will be generally undetectable to these radios unless they include specific demodulators for the deployed modulations, which is likely to be prohibitively expensive.
-Manufacturers of 802.15 equipment are [I would like to instead be able to say “the 802.15 working group is”] thus opposed to opening up the 6 GHz to 7 GHz bands to Wi-Fi modulations which will interfere with their deployed equipment operating in this band, e.g. following the applicable parts of IEEE 802.15.4a (2007), IEEE 802.15.6 (2012), IEEE 802.15.4f (2012), and the draft IEEE 802.15.8 currently in its final stages of development.
+Using existing coexistence techniques, typical 802.11 (or similar) radios are unable to detect-and-avoid the deployed wideband and UWB devices, which have maximum transmit level of -41.3 dBm/MHz, unless the 802.11 (or similar) radios include specific demodulators for the deployed modulations.
+Unless there are effective demonstrated coexistence mechanisms and these mechanisms are made a mandatory part of any new 802.11 standard operating in these UWB bands, the IEEE 802.15 Working Group is opposed to opening up the 6 GHz to 7 GHz bands to additional license exempt use supporting 802.11 (or similar) modulations.
+Likewise the IEEE 802.15 Working Group is against any 802 position supporting this NOI unless language is included indicating that support is conditional on demonstrated coexistence mechanisms.